Apjo/AWSAssociateSolutionsArchitectNotes/README.md

 - 1 NAT gateway in 1 AZ is not good enough, you want them in multiple AZ to have some form of redundancy in case of a failure
 - No need to disable source/destination checks
+- You can have up to 5 NAT gateways per AZ

 [Back to Table of Contents](#toc)